ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   - the node identifier matches with one of those indicated in the request.

-Then, the handler returns a 2.05 (Content) message response with payload formatted as a CBOR map, containing the 'num', 'pub\_keys' and 'peer\_roles' parameters from {{gid-post}}.
-In particular, 'num' encodes the version number of the current group keying material, 'pub\_keys' encodes the list of public keys of the selected group members including the respective member identifiers, and 'peer\_roles' encodes their respective role (or CBOR array of roles) in the group.
+Then, the handler returns a 2.05 (Content) message response with payload formatted as a CBOR map, containing only the following parameters from {{gid-post}}.

+* 'num', which encodes the version number of the current group keying material.

+* 'pub\_keys', which encodes the list of public keys of the selected group members.

+* 'peer\_roles', which encodes the role (or CBOR array of roles) that each of the selected group members has in the group.

+* 'peer\_identifiers', which encodes the node identifier that each of the selected group members has in the group.

 The specific format of public keys as well as of node identifiers of group members is specified by the application profile (OPT1, REQ12).

-If the used encoding for public keys does not allow to specify a node identifier within the associated public key, the response payload MUST include also the 'peer\_identifiers' parameter from {{gid-post}}.
-Otherwise, this parameter MUST NOT be included.

 If the KDC does not store any public key associated with the specified node identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.